openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 >
 > So, 3d6 means that you roll three six-sided dice.
 >
-> 4d4 indicates four four-sided dice.
+> 5d4 indicates five four-sided dice.
 >
 > And so on.